Rishi-Gupta2004/Projects-/dcf-model/README.md

 ## Option 1: DCF Template Generator

 Generates a fully formatted, empty DCF template at the click of a button.
-You specify the forecast period and the macro builds out the entire structure — input areas, formula-linked cells, and dynamic formatting — so you can jump straight into the assumptions rather than spending time on layout.
+You specify the forecast period and the macro builds out the entire structure.

+This includes:
+- Input areas
+- Formula-linked cells
+- Dynamic formatting
 - Custom forecast period selection
 - Auto-generated input areas with pre-linked formulas
 - Clean, structured formatting ready for immediate use